 Provisional figures released earlier this year showed that in 2010:

-• 15 per cent of seven-year-olds failed to reach the expected level (level 2) in reading at Key Stage 1
+• 15% of 7-year-olds failed to reach the expected level (level 2) in reading at key stage 1

-• 19 per cent of 11-year-olds did not achieve the expected level (level 4) in reading at Key Stage 2.
+• 19% of 11-year-olds did not achieve the expected level (level 4) in reading at key stage 2.

-The Government has also revised the core criteria that define the key features of an effective systematic synthetic phonics programme, to help schools in selecting a suitable programme.
+The government has also revised the core criteria that define the key features of an effective systematic synthetic phonics programme, to help schools in selecting a suitable programme.
 Publishers of products have been invited to submit new self-assessment forms for their products, assessing them against the new criteria.
-The revised core criteria can be found on the phonics section of our website.

 How phonics works